redolfosei/alx-low_level_programming/0x00-hello_world/README.md

 [6.
 Write a C program that prints the size of various types on the computer it is compiled and run on.]
 6-size.c

+[Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.] gcc -S -masm=intel $CFILE